 |

-| Pteromalid-type wasp, probably parasitizing grain anobiid, too large to eat Liposcelis, moribund from probable adult starvation (no nectar indoors for adult to drink), refused sugar when offered |
+| Pteromalid-type wasp, probably parasitizing grain anobiid, too large to eat Liposcelis, moribund from probable adult starvation (no nectar indoors for adult to drink), refused sugar when offered (prob too weak to feed any more) |

 |